philroberts/FPDB-for-OSX/docs/readme-dev.txt

 Hi,
-This document is to serve as a first point of contact for current and prospective developers with:
+This document is to serve as a little overview (later: full technical doc) for current and prospective developers with:
-a) organisational/legal things
+a) introduction into the code structure
-b) introduction into the code structure
+b) organisational/legal things

 What to do?
 ===========